 Two wheels.
 Four mountains.
 Eight days.
 A million memories.
 Crafted for solid cyclists, our bicycle tour of four volcanoes is not for the faint of heart, but it's infinitely rewarding.
 You'll immerse yourself in the ultimate Cascade Mountain bicycle experience, riding through vast reaches of dense forests, along sparkling rivers, past snow-crowned summits, wildflower-strewn meadows and volcanic moonscapes - some of the Pacific Northwest's most dramatic terrain.

 Meet in Seattle.
-Ride from the tiny alpine portal of Cle Elum into the Cascade Mountain foothills.
+Ride from Cle Elum, a tiny alpine burgh, into the Cascade Mountain foothills.

 Follow scenic back roads over Snoqualmie Pass along the glittering Yakima River.

-Cycle out of the forested hills and down into the open cattle country near Ellensburg.
+Bicycle from the forested hills down into open cattle country near Ellensburg.
 Ride beside the Yakima River as it exits the Cascades and cuts through a beautiful, winding canyon before curving into the apple orchards near Yakima.
-Spend the night at the Birchfield Manor, a luxurious inn with an award-winning wine list and phenomenal food.
+Spend the night at the Birchfield Manor, a luxurious inn with an award-winning wine list.

-Cycle beneath basalt cliffs along the Naches River to Whistlin’ Jack Lodge.
+Cycle beneath basalt cliffs along the Naches River, then up to Alta Crystal on the slopes of Mt.
+Rainier.

 Ride Mt.
 Rainier – from the Grove of the Patriarchs to dramatic Paradise Lodge, which has hosted the likes of skater Sonja Henie and President Harry Truman.